koloideal/Argenta/README.md

 # Features in development

 - Full support for autocompleter on Linux
-- Ability to configure stdout capture when handling input by the handler

 ## Full [docs](https://argenta-docs.vercel.app) | MIT 2025 kolo | made by [kolo](https://t.me/kolo_id)